News

 What does this mean for you?

-If your projects require corrosion-resistant nickel alloys or high-strength aluminium components, MX3D can now print them.
+If your projects require corrosion-resistant nickel alloys or high-strength aluminum components, MX3D can now print them.
 Whether you’re looking to manufacture in-house with your own M1/MX Metal System or order custom parts from our Amsterdam production facility, these new qualified materials are available for your next application.